eclipse-che/che-machine-exec/README.md

 ```bash
 ./ocp.sh --run-ocp --deploy-che --no-pull --debug --deploy-che-plugin-registry --multiuser
 ```
-In the output You will get link to the deployed Eclipse CHE project.
+In the output you will get link to the deployed Eclipse CHE project.
 Use it to login to Eclipse CHE.
-> Notice: for ocp.sh You could use argument `--setup-ocp-oauth`, but in this case You should use "Openshift v3" auth on the login page.
+> Notice: for ocp.sh you could use argument `--setup-ocp-oauth`, but in this case you should use "Openshift v3" auth on the login page.

 Register new user on the login page.
-After login You will be redirected to the Eclipse CHE user dashboard.
+After login you will be redirected to the Eclipse CHE user dashboard.

-Create new workspace from openshift stack 'Java Theia on OpenShift' or 'CHE 7 Preview' stack.
+Create new workspace from openshift stack 'Java Theia on OpenShift' or 'CHE 7' stack.
 Run workspace.
-When workspace will be running You will see Theia IDE.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+When workspace will be running you will see Theia IDE.
+Then you can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Test on the Minishift
-To test che-machine-exec You need deploy Eclipse CHE to the Minishift.
+To test che-machine-exec you need deploy Eclipse CHE to the Minishift.
 [Prepare Eclipse CHE to deploy](#prepare-eclipse-che-to-deploy).

 Install minishift with help this instractions:
  - https://docs.okd.io/latest/minishift/getting-started/preparing-to-install.html